How To Raise a Socially Intelligent Child

 Your child lives in a very complicated social world.
 This has always been true for children: all parents can remember their own tears or rage at the cruelty of another child; all parents can remember wanting desperately to be accepted and approved of by other kids.
 Most of us can remember, at some point in our lives, longing for a best friend.

 Things are even more complicated for children now, as media has introduced children to the world of adult mores before they are emotionally ready.
-Our children do not know, just instinctively, how to build good relationships with other children in such a culture of shifting rules.
+Most children do not know, just instinctively, how to build good relationships with other children in such a culture of shifting rules.

 - Support his friendships.
 Honor and reinforce your child's developing friendships.
 Talk about them, remember them, create opportunities to play.
 Remember that children get aggravated with each other, just as adults do.
 It doesn't mean the end of a friendship, necessarily, just that they need help to work through the issues that come up.